anilzen/MathQuantum/content/event/052924_Workshop-VectorGraphicsIllustratorPII/index.md

   postcode: '20742'
   country: United States

-summary: Learn basics of vector graphics through Adobe Illustrator
+summary: Practice basics of vector graphics through Adobe Illustrator

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.